staticli/staticli/README.md

 `staticli hugo` runs the hugo static site generator

 `staticli npm` runs npm, the node package manager, and `staticli npx` runs npx from it

+`staticli proselint README.md` runs proselint against the file README.md to check for best practises in writing.

 `staticli simplehttp` runs Python SimpleHTTP in the current directory.